 All sponsors receive information on their students and work samples, as well as monthly general updates about the schools and organization.
 Level 2 and 3 sponsors have access to director Caitlin McHale Floreal’s personal blog.

-So far for the 2022-2023 school year, which starts in September, we have 91 of our 250 students fully sponsored.
-We are urgently seeking more student sponsors to be able to realistically start the new school year.
+So far for the 2022-2023 school year, which started in September, we have 206 of our 250 students fully sponsored.
+We are urgently seeking more student sponsors to be able to realistically complete the school year.

 Thank you to all of our sponsors!
 We appreciate you all so very much!